-A gram or gramme is a standard metric unit of weight.
+A gram, or gramme, is a metric unit of weight.
 There are obviously 1000 grams per kilogram.

-In 1960, the ISO confirmed the IS unit system which was based upon the existing MKS (Metres, Kilograms, and Seconds) system.
+In 1960, the ISO confirmed the SI unit system, which was based upon the existing MKS (Metres, Kilograms, and Seconds) system.

-The kilogram was defined as the weight of the International Prototype made of platinum and iridium which is held at the International Bureau of Weights and Measures in Sèvres in France.
+The kilogram was defined as the weight of the International Prototype made of platinum and iridium which is held at the International Bureau of Weights and Measures in Sèvres, France.

 24 grains =1 pennyweight